 The ultimate in performance and flexibility can be found in a SNMP compliant managed switch.
-By configuring the switch through either a web page or console screen, features such as Virtal LANS, Quality of Service, Cable Redundancy and Port Mirroring can be invoked.
+By configuring the switch through either a web page or console screen, features such as virtual LANs, Quality of Service, cable redundancy and port mirroring can be invoked.

-The Skorpion Diagnostic Switch retains all the virtues of switched Ethernet technology such as 10/100 Mbps data rates on individual segments, auto-negotiation, Auto-MDIX but with one exception—no address learning.
+The diagnostic switch retains all the virtues of a switch with one exception—no address learning.
 All messages—directed, multicast, broadcast—are flooded to all ports on the switch allowing a protocol analyzer tool such as Wireshark the ability to observe all traffic on the network.

-Our media converters offer the lowest latency since they are pure media converters and not 2-port switches.
-Conversion from copper to fiber optic cabling is possible without the loss of Auto-negotiation features.
+Media converters offer the lowest latency because they are pure media converters and not 2-port switches.
+Conversion from copper to fiber optic cabling is possible without the loss of autonegotiation features.

-IP routers link two Internet Protocol (IPv4) networks together—passing appropriate traffic while blocking all other traffic.
-One of the networks is designated the local-area-network (LAN) and the other the wide-area-network (WAN).
+IP routers link two Internet Protocol networks together—passing appropriate traffic while blocking all other traffic.
+One of the networks is designated the local-area-network and the other the wide-area-network.
 IP routers are used to isolate traffic and for gaining access to remote equipment.
-Contemporary Controls' wired routers provide Ethernet-Ethernet routing and will accommodate external Ethernet-based modems.
-The wireless routers provide access to the Internet via the cellular network.